 Director, Corporate Partnerships

 Alessandra builds and manages employer relations programs and helps enhance career development opportunities for MIT students.
 She coordinates the Employer Connection Program (ECP) and sponsorship program and assists in development of policy, rules and regulations regarding employer relations operations.
 M.Ed in Higher Education Administration with concentration in Student Life and Development and Enrollment Management; B.A. in Psychology from University of Miami.
 Experience includes over 10 years in the private sector and 5 years in higher education.

 Employer Relations Coordinator

 Mike supports on-campus recruiting, employer relations programs and career development opportunities for MIT students.
 He coordinates employer site visits along with other employer sponsored events and workshops.
 Additionally he provides support on CareerBridge system administration in conjunction with Jordan.
-Mike received a Bachelor of Arts in History from Salem State University and is currently completing a Master of Education also at Salem.
+Mike received a Bachelor of Arts in History from Salem State University and a Master of Education also at Salem.
 Experience includes work in undergraduate admissions, residence life, and career counseling.

 Recruiting and Marketing Coordinator